Flights restart at Hong Kong airport as protesters apologize

 Images on the internet showed armored personnel carriers belonging to the People’s Armed Police driving in a convoy Monday toward the site of the exercises.

-Associated Press video journalist Katie Tam contributed to this report.
+Associated Press video journalist Katie Tam in Hong Kong and writer Kelvin Chan in London contributed to this report.